top of page

 Re-Purchase of the Club

 Following years of delays and heated discussion, members of the Kingston Tennis Club successfully negotiated a resolution to this dilemma and repurchased the property in 1997 for $320,000.
-The club initially took on a mortgage, then replaced that with debentures held by club members.
-The club paid off the final set of debentures in April, 2014, four years ahead of schedule, and became the sole owner of the property once again.
-Hard work, and a rewarding ending to this cautionary tale!
+A mortgage was initially issued, then replaced by debentures held by club members.
+The final set of debentures was paid off in April, 2014 and the general membership of the incorporated non-profit club became the sole owner of the property.

 Concrete Tennis Courts

 KTC members originally played on courts made from concrete slabs.
-The photograph from the mid 1930s, below, shows Courts 2, 3, 4, 5 & 6.
-At that time, the backboard/hitting wall was on Court 6 with empty fields surrounding the club instead of the private residences of today.
+The photograph from the mid-1930s shows Courts 2, 3, 4, 5 & 6.
+At that time, the backboard/hitting wall was on Court 6 and empty fields surrounded the club instead of the private residences of today.

-Member George Clark joined the club sometime between 1968-1970.
-He notes that each court consisted of four concrete slabs and that frost heave had lifted one slab more than its neighbour, creating a real hazard for players.
-All the concrete courts had cracks and he estimates that they were covered with asphalt in 1972-73.
+Former member George Clark joined the club sometime between 1968-1970.
+He notes that at that time each court consisted of four concrete slabs and that frost heave had lifted one slab more than its neighbouring slab, creating a hazard for players.
+All the concrete courts had cracks and he estimates they were covered with asphalt in 1972-73.

-Member Neil Neasmith joined the club as a junior in the 1950s.
-He remembers that playing on the concrete courts was like playing on the sidewalk - the surface was coarse and tough on tennis balls (maybe three sets before most of the fuzz was worn off) and tough on shoes.
-As time went on, the cracks in the concrete slabs were getting deeper, creating some ‘bad bounces’.
+Former member Neil Neasmith joined the club as a junior in the 1950s.
+He remembers that playing on the concrete courts was like playing on the sidewalk - the surface was coarse and tough on tennis balls (most of the fuzz was worn off after three sets had been played) and tough on shoes.
+As time went on, the cracks in the concrete slabs became deeper, creating some ‘bad bounces’.
 The club tried to lessen the coarseness of the courts by bringing in a company with a polishing machine.
-He says it was fortunate that the experiment was done on only one court, as it created a court so fast, it resembled playing on ice.
+He says it was fortunate that the experiment was done on only one court, as it created a court so fast that it resembled playing on ice.
 Neil agrees with George that the courts were probably paved over in the early 1970s.
-This significantly reduced the frost heaving and gave KTC the six best courts in Kingston ever since.

 People